Introduction

 The Dicarbon Puzzle

 When William Swan first observed these bands in his carbohydrogen flames, he not unreasonably attributed them to some form of hydrocarbon species.
-After all, the samples that he tested all contained the elements carbon and hydrogen!
+After all, the samples that he tested all contained the elements carbon and hydrogen.
 He labelled the bands with the Greek letters alpha (α) through zeta (ζ) in his early published work.

 A low resolution spectrum of the Swan bands across the visible spectrum can be seen in Figure 3.
 These bands appear in clusters from the blue to the red and I have attached Swan’s own labels (α, β, γ, etc.) that he gave to these bands in his original paper.

-This spectrum was obtained in my home lab with a 100 micron optical fibre placed close to the very same Bunsen flame shown in Figure 2.
+This spectrum was obtained in my home lab with a 100 micron optical fibre placed close to the exact same Bunsen flame shown in Figure 2.
 Light from this source was then fed into an Oriel Newport MS125 1/8th metre spectrometer with a 600 lpm grating and an Andor iDus 420 CCD detector.

 Here is the result…